 What is a Branded Title?

-Is a Branded Title Bad?
+Pros of Buying a Branded Title Car

 - Lower resale value: As earlier mentioned, vehicles with branded titles may lose up to 40% of their value.
 So if you end up purchasing one, you shouldn't expect to have good returns if you plan on selling.
 The resale value would be decreased significantly by the branded title.